StanMihai/AWJ-2017/docs/lab/lab2.md

 - src - the actual source code of our Angular application.

-> Mainly you will work in `src` folder
+> Mainly you will work in `src` folder.

 ## Second Level - src folder

 - angular-cli.json - a configuration file for Angular CLI.
-We use this file to import third-party stylesheets or define additional environments (eg testing environment) for our application.
+We use this file to import third-party stylesheets or define additional environments (eg: testing environment) for our application;
-- package.json - It contains metadata about our project, such as its name, version as well as the list of its dependencies.
+- package.json - contains metadata about our project, such as its name, version as well as the list of its dependencies;
-- assets - the folder in which you can add files, for example images, which you will use in your project but are not a dependency or an angular file.
+- assets - the folder in which you can add files, for example images, which you will use in your project but are not a dependency or an angular file;
-- app - the angular code for the application.
+- app - the angular code for the application;
 - environments - you can store local data in both .ts files, which can be accessed anywhere in your application if you import it.

 # Angular Arhitecture: